 PC floppy cables are all 34 pins, but they can have several different ways of keying so you don’t plug them in wrong.
 This can cause physical compatibility issues that may require modifying the cable so it will plug into your motherboard.

 Three ways of keying

-Plugging a floppy cable in backwards was harmless, but the drives wouldn’t work.
+Plugging a floppy cable in backwards was harmless (with a couple of exceptions–more on that in a minute), but the drives wouldn’t work.
 It just sent all the drive signals to ground.
 Unfortunately, if you offset the cable, sometimes it can damage the drive permanently because it could send signals to pins that couldn’t handle them.
 Keying the cable so it only fit one way reduced support calls and warranty claims.

 There were three ways of keying.

 One was to put a tab on the cable itself, which mated with a slot on the floppy connector shroud on the motherboard.
 IDE hard drive cables often used the same kind of arrangement.
 This was effective, but increased the cost of motherboards slightly.

 Another method was to leave out a pin on the motherboard and on the floppy cable.
 This made it physically impossible to plug the cable in wrong.
 Officially, it was pin 3 that was supposed to be used for this purpose.
 I’ve also seen pin 5, officially a ground pin, used for this purpose.
 I think I may have also seen pin 17 used this way, similarly to a hard drive cable, but I may be misremembering.

 Plugging a floppy drive cable backwards on standard PCs was harmless.
 But on a Tandy 1000 or IBM PS/2 it wasn’t.
 Tandy and IBM repurposed some unused pins for power, to eliminate the separate power cable.
 This made cable management a lot easier, but if you plug one of those cables in backwards, you’re going to damage a drive.

 Modifying a cable to fit